Sun-Times circulation grows, surpasses Tribune as 9th largest

-The report by the Audit Bureau of Circulations showed that the Sun-Times and its affiliated suburban papers had a daily circulation of 422,335 as of March 31, up 0.7 percent from a year ago.
-Individually, the SouthtownStar’s daily circulation increased to 33,389 during that time period, an uptick of 2.02 percent.
+The report by the Audit Bureau of Circulations showed that the Sun-Times and its affiliated suburban papers, including The Lake County News-Sun, had a daily circulation of 422,335 as of March 31, up 0.7 percent from a year ago.

-The Chicago Tribune, meanwhile, reported a decline of 5.17 percent over the same period, to a circulation of 414,590.
+The Chicago Tribune, meanwhile, reported a decline of 5.17 percent over the same period, giving it a circulation of 414,590.

 The report ranked the Sun-Times and its branded editions as the ninth largest newspaper in the country, just ahead of the Tribune.
-The Sun-Times editions include the SouthtownStar and five other suburban dailies, a three-times-a-week paper and the Pioneer Press chain of weeklies.
+The Sun-Times editions include six suburban dailies, a three-times-a-week paper and the Pioneer Press chain of weeklies.

 All are owned by Wrapports LLC, an investment group that acquired the papers in December.
-Timothy Knight, CEO of Wrapports, said he feels “very positive” about the results.
+Timothy Knight, chief executive officer of Wrapports, said he feels “very positive” about the results.
 “It’s our branded edition strategy combined with our suite of digital products,” he said.
 “It’s a terrific platform for us to build upon.”